 Even if there was, it’d be the same again as it’d always been many times before.
-How many timelines had he visited, as a child, as an elder, as an immortal being, and as a being, or no being of any physical body or electrical impulse…
+How many timelines and eternities had he visited, as a child, as an elder, as an immortal being, and as a being, or no being of any physical body or electrical impulse…

 The time lord felt neither emptiness nor joy, he merely watched.
 Did he still acknowledged what he saw?
 He could have, he may have, he should have, he might have, he ought to, and he had.
 How many times… was there still something in time of space that could still provoke or instigate a reaction from the time lord?